The-Discounters/vizsurvey/README.md

 ### Running file server (needed for Cypress tests)

-THIS IS GOING TO BE DELETED SINCE DATA IS READ FROM AND WRITTEN TO GOOGLE FUNCTIONS. cd into the test folder and also run `yarn start` in a separate terminal if you want the file server to run.
+TODO THIS IS GOING TO BE DELETED SINCE DATA IS READ FROM AND WRITTEN TO GOOGLE FUNCTIONS. cd into the test folder and also run `yarn start` in a separate terminal if you want the file server to run.
 This is needed to run cypres tests.
 If this is the first time then you need to run `yarn install` from the test folder.

 ### `yarn build; serve -s build`